mechanoid/staggard/README.md

 Tasks can be invoked with `deno task [TASKNAME]`:

-- `deps:load` - loads dependencies to deno cache if deps.ts has beed updated
+- `deps:load` - loads dependencies to deno cache if dependencies have been updated remotely
-  remotely
 - `run` - kicks off the service
 - `run:debug` - starts the service in debug mode
 - `run:example:synch` - runs a synchronous rendering example